Orienting undirected phylogenetic networks

-\begin{proposition} Let $C$ be a blob-determined class and $N$ an undirected network.
-Then, $N$ has a $C$-orientation if and only if the network induced by each blob has a $C$-orientation and $T_C(N)$ is a rooted tree. \end{proposition} \begin{proof} First assume that~$N$ has a $C$-orientation.
-This $C$-orientation of~$N$ induces an orientation of each network induced by a blob of~$N$, which is a $C$-orientation since~$C$ is blob-determined.
-Furthermore, suppose the network induced by a blob~$B$ cannot be $C$-rooted at a pendant edge~$e=\{u,x\}$, with~$u\in B$ and~$x$ a leaf.
-Let~$\{u,v\}$ be the cut-edge of~$N$ incident to~$u$.
-Then~$N$ cannot be $C$-rooted at~$\{u,v\}$ or at any edge that can be reached from~$v$ without passing through~$\{u,v\}$.
-Hence, $\{u,v\}$ is directed away from~$B$ in the $C$-orientation of $N$.
-This implies that the $C$-orientation of $N$ agrees with $N_C^o$ on these edges.
-Therefore, by contracting the edges in the $C$-orientation of~$N$ that have no orientation in $N_C^o$, we obtain $T_C(N)$.
-Because $T_C(N)$ is obtained from a directed network by contracting arcs, and $T_C(N)$ is a tree, it must be a rooted tree.
+\begin{proof} First assume that $N$ has a $C$-orientation $N'$, and let $B$ be a blob of $N$.
+Since $C$ is blob-determined, $N'$ induces a $C$-orientation of the undirected binary phylogenetic network $N_B$ induced by $B$.
+Now let $\{u, v\}$ be a cut-edge of $N$, where $u$ is a vertex of $B$.
+If $\{u, v\}$ is directed away from $B$ in $N^o_C$, then~$B$ cannot be $C$-rooted at $\{u, v\}$, and so, as $N'$ is a $C$-orientation of $N$, it follows that $\{u, v\}$ is not directed towards $u$ in $N'$.
+Thus $\{u, v\}$ is directed away from $u$ in $N'$, that is, $\{u, v\}$ is directed away from $B$ in $N'$.
+Therefore if an edge is orientated in $N^o_C$, then the orientation of that edge is in agreement with its orientation in $N'$.
+(In particular, it follows that no edge is bi-directed in $N^o_C$.)
+Therefore, by contracting the arcs of $N'$ for which the corresponding edges of $N^o_C$ have no orientation, we obtain $T_C(N)$.
+Since $T_C(N)$ is obtained from a directed binary phylogenetic network by contracting arcs, and $T_C(N)$ is a tree, it follows that $T_C(N)$ is a rooted tree.

-To prove the converse, assume that the network induced by each blob of~$N$ has a $C$-orientation and that $T_C(N)$ forms a rooted tree.
-Let $K$ be the subgraph of $N$ that got collapsed to the root of $T_C(N)$.
-Then $K$ either consists of one blob (Case~1), or it contains at least one cut-edge (Case~2).
-We claim that there exists a $C$-orientation of $N$ where the root is located within the one blob of $K$ (in Case~1) or on a cut edge of $K$ (in Case~2).
+To prove the converse, assume that the undirected binary phylogenetic network induced by each blob of~$N$ has a $C$-orientation and that $T_C(N)$ forms a rooted tree.
+Let $K$ be the subgraph of $N$ that contracts to the root of $T_C(N)$.
+Then either (i) $K$ consists of a single blob $B$ of $N$, or (ii) $K$ contains at least one cut-edge of $N$.
+Depending on whether (i) or (ii) holds, we next show that there exists a $C$-orientation of $N$ where the root is located either on an edge of $B$, or on a cut edge $e$ of $K$.